If seeds and plants interest you, then together we can help preserve Ireland’s flora.

 That the planet is undergoing change is undeniable.
 Its capacity to sustain life is diminishing.
 There are thankfully people who are aware that positive action is necessary.

 Ecological anxiety is now a recognised nervous condition.
 The antidote?
-Do something about it.
+Take practical action.

 Among the billion human beings, the older generation, including me, is getting ready to say goodbye to this world.
 The youth has to carry the responsibility for the future.
 So, please realise your responsibility, remember your potential, and have self-confidence.
 Have an open mind and a sense of caring and belonging.
 The freshness and strength that youth has should not fade away.
 You must keep this enthusiasm.His Holiness the Dalai Lama.